 21 AMAZING FACTS YOU DIDN’T KNOW ABOUT PIGEONS

-Editor’s note: This is the fourth in the series which I started some time ago.
+Editor`s note: This is the third in the series which I started earlier in the year.
 The information comes from a website published by Jones and Son Pet Control Supplies Ltd.

 9. WHY DO PIGEONS BOB THEIR HEADS.
 The pigeon has side mounted eyes unlike humans and owls which have forward facing eyes.
 As pigeons have monocular vision rather than binocular vision, they bob their heads for depth and perception.
 The pigeon`s eyes work much better with stationary images and therefore, as the pigeon takes a step forward the head is temporarily left behind.
 The next step jerks the head forward again and so on.
 The allows the bird to correctly orient itself.

 10. PIGEON-GRAM AIR MAIL SERVICE.
 The first organized pigeon air-mail service was started in 1896 between New Zealand and the Great Barrier Reef.
 The sinking of the SS Wairarapa off the Great Barrier Reef, with the loss of 134 lives, was a catalyst for the service.
 News of the disaster did not reach New Zealand for three days and as a direct result, a pigeon-gram service was set up between the two islands.
 The first message was carried in January of 1896 and it took less than 1.75 hours to reach Aukland.
 Up to five messages were carried by each pigeon with the record time for the journey being held by a pigeon called Velocity, taking only 50 minutes and averaging 125 kmh (only 40% slower than a modern aircraft).
 Special pigeon-gram stamps were issued at a cost equal to 20 cents with the fee being paid in cash before the pigeon was released.